An enriched category theory of language: from syntax to semantics: Introduction

-In summary, the Yoneda embedding $\mathsf{C}^{\text{op}}\to\mathsf{Set}^{\mathsf{C}}$ maps an expression $x$ to the representable functor $h^x$, which captures something of meaning.
-This is comparable to making a passage from \emph{syntax} to \emph{semantics,} after which concepts can be combined by computing limits, colimits, internal homs, and more.
-And yet this picture is still incomplete.
+Let's review the picture of language presented in this section.
+One has a simplified language category $\mathsf{C}$ whose objects are expressions in the language having a single morphism $x\to y$ if $x$ is a subexpression of $y$.
+The functor $\mathsf{C}^{\text{op}}\to\mathsf{Set}^{\mathsf{C}}$ that maps an expression $x$ to the representable functor $h^x=\hom(x,-)$ is called the \emph{Yoneda embedding} and captures something of the meaning of $x$.
+Here $\mathsf{C}^{\text{op}}$ is the \emph{opposite} category of $\mathsf{C}$.
+As a category, it has the same objects as $\mathsf{C}$ and the morphisms are defined to be $\mathsf{C}^{\text{op}}(x,y):= \mathsf{C}(y,x).$) This is comparable to making a passage from \emph{syntax} to \emph{semantics}, after which meanings can be combined by computing products, coproducts, and internal homs.
+Even more is possible, for combined meanings can be combined again forming higher concepts, and there are other categorical limits and colimits beyond products and coproducts, such as pushouts, pullbacks, equalizers, and so on....
+Yet this picture is still incomplete.
 The distributional structure of language has not yet been accounted for.
-To do so, we propose the use of enriched category theory.
+For this, we use enriched category theory.